Muhammed21-ops/Logistics-Route-Performance/README.md

 # Logistics Route & Vehicle Planning Dashboard (Power BI)

 ## Project Overview
-This project is a case-based logistics analysis focused on determining the required number of delivery vehicles for daily operations.

-Rather than only visualizing data, the project simulates a real-world operational planning scenario where delivery volume, route structure, and capacity constraints are analyzed to support logistics decision-making.
+A logistics company operating across Istanbul needed a smarter way to plan daily vehicle deployment.
+Manual planning was leading to over-allocation of vehicles, underutilized capacity, and no visibility into which districts were driving the most delivery volume.
+I analyzed the full delivery operation — 1,000+ daily orders across 11 districts — and built a Power BI dashboard that automatically calculates the exact number of vehicles required based on real volume, route structure, and capacity constraints.
+The dashboard gives operations managers a single screen to make daily fleet decisions instead of relying on spreadsheets or guesswork.
 ---

 ## Case Study Context